aki202/aki202/README.md

 ### 👨‍💻 about

-I'm front-end and server-side engineer.
+I'm front-end and back-end engineer.
 I've worked as programmer and tech-lead in small to large orgnizations.
-I like everything about software, but I has a strong interest in software architecture.
+I like everything about software, but I has a strong interest in software architecture and programming paradigm.

 ### ❤️ like